 In recent years, management gurus have urged businesses to adopt such strategies as just-in-time, lean manufacturing, offshoring, and frequent deliveries to retail outlets.
 But today, these much-touted strategies may be risky.
 Global financial turmoil, rising labor costs in developing countries, and huge volatility in the price of oil and other commodities can disrupt a company’s entire supply chain and threaten its ability to compete.

-As Apollo 11's Lunar Module descended toward the moon under automatic control, a program alarm in the guidance computer’s software nearly caused a mission abort.
+As Apollo 11’s Lunar Module descended toward the moon under automatic control, a program alarm in the guidance computer’s software nearly caused a mission abort.
 Neil Armstrong responded by switching off the automatic mode and taking direct control.
 He stopped monitoring the computer and began flying the spacecraft, relying on skill to land it and earning praise for a triumph of human over machine.
+In Digital Apollo, engineer-historian David Mindell takes this famous moment as a starting point for an exploration of the relationship between humans and computers in the Apollo program.

 What happens when fire strikes the manufacturing plant of the sole supplier for the brake pressure valve used in every Toyota?
 When a hurricane shuts down production at a Unilever plant?
 When Dell and Apple chip manufacturers in Taiwan take weeks to recover from an earthquake?
 When the U.S. Pacific ports are shut down during the Christmas rush?
 When terrorists strike?